StackItHQ/pes-genkai10/README.md

 4. **Setup Google Sheets API**:
     - Obtain Google Sheets API credentials and configure the credentials file as specified in `main.py`.

+5. **SideNote**
+   - Make sure to have your table schema ready in the sql before hand , the code updates the values but does not create the table for the same.

 ## Running the Script

 To run the synchronization script, navigate to the project directory and execute the `main.py` file: